flopezag/qa-fiware-tutorials/README.md

 installation.

 1. Clone this repository.
-2. Create the virtualenv: `virtualenv -ppython3.11 venv`.
+2. Create the virtualenv: `uv venv`.
 3. Activate the python environment: `source ./venv/bin/activate`.
-4. Install the requirements: `pip install -r requirements.txt`.
+4. Install the requirements: `; uv pip install -r requirements.txt; uv pip install -r requirements-dev.txt`.
 5. Add the OpenWeatherMap Key Id in the `./config/config.json` file.

 To obtain a OpenWeather API Key, you need to register in [OpenWeather](https://openweathermap.org).
 There is a Free